esheeep/notes/md/labs/crAPI/bola_challenge_2.md

 }
 ```

-Fuzzing throuhg the report_id, 7 report was identified.
+Fuzzing through the report_id, 7 report was identified.
 The reports was increment by 1 and stating with 1 and end with 7.